EarthyScience/HybridVariationalInference.jl/docs/src/tutorials/blocks_corr.md

-# How to model indenpendent parameter-blocks in the posterior
+# How to model independent parameter-blocks in the posterior

 ``` @meta